nervosnetwork/mercury/core/rpc/README.md

   - Status "pending" means the transaction is in the pool and not proposed yet.
   - Status "proposed" means the transaction is in the pool and has been proposed.
   - Status "committed" means the transaction has been committed to the canonical chain.
-  - Status "Rejected" means the transaction has been rejected by the pool.
+  - Status "rejected" means the transaction has been rejected by the pool.
-  - Status "Unknown" means the transaction was unknown for the pool.
+  - Status "unknown" means the transaction was unknown for the pool.
-- `reject_reason` - If the transaction is "Rejected",  the query returns the code of the rejection reason.

 **Examples**